nsieffert/capstone-2/Game-Instructions.md

 	a.
 You win the game by guessing the word
 	b.
 You lose because the count incremented to zero.
 	NOTE: if you enter the same letter you have already entered, the counter will not increment.
-7. If you win, the game is over and you must start the game again.
+7. If you win, the game notifies you and starts again.
-8. If you lose, the game will start again automatically.
+8. If you lose, the game notifies you and starts again.
 9. You may type "quit" at any time to end the game.